 Depending on how bad the gash or gouge is, there’s a good chance a flooring professional can repair it.
 They would probably use a specific flooring putty to fill the gash or gouge, and then they would refinish just that particular section with a fresh new coat of floor finish or urethane.
 You can check with your floor installer to make sure they can do this for you.

 If you want to replace a bamboo or eucalyptus flooring board yourself, this can be a tedious task.
 And depending on where the damaged board is located, it can be almost impossible.
-However, this can definitely be accomplished by an experienced carpenter, installer, and even a homeowner with a ‘can-do’ attitude, as long as they’re equipped with the appropriate tools (some carpentry and remodeling experience doesn’t hurt either).
+However, cutting out and replacing a flooring plank can definitely be accomplished by an experienced carpenter, installer, and even a homeowner with a ‘can-do’ attitude, as long as they’re equipped with the appropriate tools (some carpentry and remodeling experience doesn’t hurt either).
 Unless you are extremely comfortable with your own carpentry skills, we suggest you get a professional to replace your damaged bamboo or eucalyptus flooring board.

 If you are unhappy with the scratches, gouges, gashes, or dents in your bamboo and eucalyptus floors and you don’t want to replace those boards, you can have them refinished.
 (Learn how to refinish bamboo flooring.)
 Refinishing your floors first involves sanding them down enough to remove the blemishes, and then they need to be sanded with fine-grit sandpaper until they are smooth and without any flaws.
 The next step after sanding is to apply a new protective seal coating which will make your bamboo or eucalyptus floor look brand new.
 We recommend using a polyurethane finish, and we have had successful results with the Lenmar brand.